What is an FHA Loan or Mortgage?

 The FHA mortgage program is designed for low-to-moderate-income borrowers who may have lower than average credit scores.
 FHA is the largest insurer of residential mortgages in the world.

-As of 2022, you can borrow up to 96.5% of the value of a home with an FHA loan.
+As of 2023, you can borrow up to 96.5% of the value of a home with an FHA loan.
 You’ll need a credit score of at least 580 to qualify.
-If your credit score falls between 500 and 579, you can still get an FHA loan (ask me for details and specifics).
+If your credit score falls between 540 and 579, you can still get an FHA loan and borrow up to 90% of the value of a home (ask me for details and specifics).
 With FHA loans, your down payment can come from savings, a financial gift from a family member or a grant for down-payment assistance.

 Features of an FHA Home Loan